cmcntsh/LearnAIResources/README.md

 ```
 You are an expert analyst.
 I am [mention the problem you’re facing in detail with context].
 Analyze the attached document and identify all factual claims made by the author.
 Verify the accuracy of these claims using reliable external sources.
 For each claim, provide a brief report on its validity, including citations from your sources.
 Highlight any discrepancies or confirmations found during the verification process.
 I want you to [mention how you want the output in detail with examples].
 ```

+### Turn Lectures into Quizzes

+From SuperHuman newsletter 12/10/2024
+  	THE AI ACADEMY
+How to convert your lectures into quizzes with AI

+•	Go to Google AI Studio and log in with your account.
+•	Choose Gemini 1.5 Pro as your model and upload your lecture recording.
+•	Use the following prompt:
+Analyze the uploaded lecture and create a quiz designed to enhance understanding, including:
+1. Multiple-choice questions to test key concepts
+2. Short-answer questions for deeper engagement
+3. Scenario-based questions for real-world application
+4. True/false questions to reinforce core ideas Provide correct answers and brief explanations for each question to aid learning.
+Wait for "?" before revealing the answer and moving on to the next question.
+•	You can further create learning resources, study guides, and short notes for quick revision using Google AI Studio.